dimaslanjaka/source-posts/NodeJS/eslint-prettier-typescript-vscode-react.md

 date: 2022-04-19T16:37:38+07:00
 description: How to auto format using eslint and prettier in typescript react project using vscode
-excerpt: How to auto format using eslint and prettier in typescript react project using vscode
 lang: en
 photos:
   - https://miro.medium.com/max/1400/1*N9n5F63ne3HimpJ10d1HEw.jpeg
-subtitle: How to auto format using eslint and prettier in typescript react project using vscode
 tags:
   - nodejs
   - js